-- 1. how graffiti polarises opinion. - about distinctive features of graffiti art and consider where it is, and is not, appropriate to make graffiti art. - abo ut how some forms of street art became increasingly accepted over time and why street artists early life art in neglected or public spaces. - 4. what 'satirical' means. - 5. how to identify meaning in pieces of satirical street art, discover how street art can be satirical, and consider why works of art such as these provoke strong reactions. - to create a printing tile design that can be used to make quick, repeated patterns. - 7. how to respond to images of stencil street art by Banksy, and consider why art in this style is also popular with advertisers. - 8. how stencils may be created, then design and make their own stencils. - how to use paint and brushes to 'stipple' paint through stencil designs. - 10.to create stencil art using stencils made during the previous lesson.
+- 1. how graffiti polarises opinion. - about distinctive features of graffiti art and consider where it is, and is not, appropriate to make graffiti art. - 3. how some forms of street art became increasingly accepted over time and why street artists may be commissioned to create art in neglected or public spaces. - what 'satirical' means. - 5. how to identify meaning in pieces of satirical street art, discover how street art can be satirical, and consider why works of art such as these provoke strong reactions. - to create a printing tile design that can be used to make quick, repeated patterns. - 7. how to respond to images of stencil techniques to recreate a landscape scheme.
+13.about the modern artist Chuck Close who used fingerprinting to create largescale portraits.
+14.the different techniques Close used to create his artwork, including the use of a grid to transfer a portrait from a photo to a canvas.
+15.to create a self-portrait using their fingerprints. sketches done previously.
+7. about Klimt's landscapes and identify ways in which he was influenced by other impressionist artists.
+8. about paintings done by Klimt in his later life, identifying symbolism used to depict life and death, as well as ways in which death is depicted in other texts and works of art. street art by Banksy, and consider why art in this style is also popular with advertisers.
+8. how stencils may be created, then design and make their own stencils.
+9. how to use paint and brushes to 'stipple' paint through stencil designs.
+10.to create stencil art using stencils made during the previous lesson. -- -- --- ---